 As is often the case in a small town, Newtown doesn't have a public transportation system that people use for their commute.

-The rate of college-level education in Newtown is quite a bit lower than the national average among all cities of 21.84%: just 12.93% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Newtown with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.93% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Newtown in 2022 was $17,068, which is low income relative to Missouri and the nation.
 This equates to an annual income of $68,272 for a family of four.
 Newtown also has one of the higher rates of people living in poverty in the nation, with 38.84% of its population below the federal poverty line.